 If your hamster is on the smaller side, you will have no problem finding this at a pet store.
 However, if you have a Syrian hamster, you might have to search around to find the perfect tunnel size for your pet.

-Just fill the bottom of his cage with bedding and padding.
-Ensure it is soft and thick (almost the width of your hand) to avoid injuries.
-This will be a fun way to keep him busy throughout the day!
+Just fill the bottom of his cage with bedding and padding - and ensure it is soft and thick (almost the width of your hand) to avoid injuries.
+This will be a fun way to keep your hamster busy throughout the day!

 Then, you can install all sort of games for the hamster to dig around and discover.
 Here are some hamster game ideas: